feathersjs/docs/faq/readme.md

 ## How do I do search?

 This depends on the database adapter you are using.
-Many databases already support their own search syntax like
+Many databases already support their own search syntax:

 - Regular expressions (converted in a a hook) for Mongoose, MongoDB and NeDB, see [this comment](https://github.com/feathersjs/feathers/issues/334#issuecomment-234432108)
 - [$like for Sequelize](http://docs.sequelizejs.com/en/latest/docs/querying/) which can be set in [params.sequelize](../api/databases/sequelize.md#paramssequelize)
-- Some database adapters like [KnexJS](../api/databases/knexjs.md), [RethinkDB](../api/databases/rethinkdb.md) and [Elasticsearch](../api/databases/elasticsearch.md) also support non-standard query parameters which are described in their
+- Some database adapters like [KnexJS](../api/databases/knexjs.md), [RethinkDB](../api/databases/rethinkdb.md) and [Elasticsearch](../api/databases/elasticsearch.md) also support non-standard query parameters which are described in their documentation pages.

-For further discussion see [this issue](https://github.com/feathersjs/feathers/issues/334).
+For further discussions see [this issue](https://github.com/feathersjs/feathers/issues/334).

 ## Why am I not getting JSON errors?